 - Students use their current company or organization as a laboratory for class projects thereby increasing company productivity and efficiency while earning their degrees.

 The central goal of the M.A. in Leadership and Organizational Studies program is increased awareness of individual behavior and movement toward growth in organizational knowledge and skills.
-The goals of the MLOS Program are to:
+Graduates of the MLOS program are able to:

 - Analyze their own leadership approach to contemporary organizational behavior issues.

 - Explain management’s responsibility for ethical financial reporting and the external auditor’s role in substantiating the integrity of an organization’s recording and reporting of financial data.